If you’ve decided to run an online contest you’ve already taken the first step in the right direction.

 1. The Prize is Disproportionate to the Effort Involved

 When it comes to contests, there are tons of possibilities (our platform alone offers 10 varieties).
-Sweepstakes, Photo Contests, Essay contests or Hashtag contests, each type requires a different level of involvement and effort from your fans or followers.
+Sweepstakes, Photo Contests, Essay contests, each type requires a different level of involvement and effort from your fans or followers.

 Put yourself in your fans’ shoes.
 You’re scrolling through Facebook and come across two different contests.
 One, a simple sweepstakes, and the other a video submission contest.
 Obviously one takes about 20 seconds to enter while the other would involve at least a few hours of filming and editing.
 You would expect these to have very different prizes based on the relative effort and time exerted.